SIMEXP/psom/how_to_use_psom.md

-### What is a pipeline
+# Code a pipeline

+## Syntax
 This page gives a quick tour of PSOM using a toy example.
-You can run the code of `psom_demo_pipeline` block by block to replicate this tutorial in a matlab session.
 What we mean by a "pipeline" is the act of running several operations (or jobs) on a dataset, stored in files, sometimes sequentially, sometimes in parallel.
 In PSOM, a `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
 A `pipeline` is a just a list of jobs.
 PSOM builds on a formal description of a pipeline, which can be implemented using standard Octave/matlab objects, namely "structures".
-The following matlab script is an example of a toy pipeline :
+This matlab script is an example of a toy pipeline.
+You can download the code of `psom_demo_pipeline` and execute it block by block to replicate this tutorial in a matlab session.
+[Demo Script >](https://raw.githubusercontent.com/SIMEXP/psom/master/psom_demo_pipeline.m)

 ```matlab
 psom_gb_vars